Lens-F/m7-aosp-revised/README.md

 Edit:

 so far the functions that are finished and fully working are s2w and all of the synaptic mods like pocket detection and logo2menu. plus, lionheart governor added as well as full thermal control.
 GCC fixes for linaro (built with 4.7) as well as BB mod by tbalden and some wakelock fixes for battery life improvements.
+Plus just added full Linaro -o3 Optimization to kernel with Linaro 4.7 toolchain to add some snappier and better all around experience with the kernel.